UduakN/UK-Used-Cars-Analysis/README.md

 # Further Analysis

-After data was combined, I loaded into power bi for further analysis and visualization.
-Below are steps I took to provide answers to the business questions:
+After combining data, I loaded it into power bi for further analysis and visualization.
+Below are the steps I took to provide answers to the business questions:

 •	I created a column to calculate the age of the car using the year of manufacture